bustardcelly/cucumberjs-browser/README.md

 * [BDD in Javascript: CucumberJS and The Browser II](http://custardbelly.com/blog/blog-posts/2014/02/12/cucumberjs-browser-update/index.html)

 ### Note:
-As of February 9th, 2014, there is only the following listeners that can be assigned:
+As of February 15th, 2014, there is only the following listeners that can be assigned:

 * TAP (using the node-tap module)
 * UI (basic example of printing specs to DOM)
+* SAUCELABS (uses QUnit reporting model to hook into saucelabs reporter)

 _More to come..._